kylemwhite/isc/README.md

  // MyIscExtensions.d.ts
  declare namespace Isc {
     export interface Label {
-        setIcon(): void;  // This is a real method that is not defined yet.
+        setIcon(icon: string): void;  // This is a real method that is not defined yet.
     }
  }
  ```